 The Company generally recognizes deferred federal income tax assets ("DTAs") and deferred federal income tax liabilities ("DTLs") for expected future tax consequences of temporary differences between statutory and taxable income.
 Changes in DTAs and DTLs are recognized as a separate component of surplus (except for the net deferred taxes related to investments, which are included in unrealized gains and losses).
-Limitations of the admitted amount of DTA are calculated in accordance with SSAP No. 101, Income Taxes, a replacement of SSAP 10R and SSAP 10.
+Limitations on the admitted amount of DTA are calculated in accordance with Statement of Statutory Accounting Principles ("SSAP") No. 101, "Income Taxes, A Replacement of SSAP No. 10R and SSAP No. 10".
 Gross DTAs are reduced by a statutory valuation allowance if it is more likely than not that some portion or all of the gross DTA will not be realized.
 The Company is required to establish a tax loss contingency if it is more likely than not that a tax position will not be sustained.
 The amount of the contingency reserve is management's best estimate of the amount of the original tax benefit that could be reversed upon audit, unless the best estimate is greater than 50% of the original tax benefit, in which case the reserve is equal to the entire tax benefit.
 Refer to Note 14 - Income Taxes for more detailed information about the Company's income taxes.